Nanjing

 What to eat

-Nanjing salted duck is the dish the city's name carries in the Chinese kitchen, and the autumn version is the one to plan a meal around.
+Nanjing salted duck is the other half of the city's duck table, and the autumn version is the one to plan a meal around.

 The duck is dry-cured, brine-soaked, then simmered, never roasted, so the skin sets ivory-pale and the meat tightens into a clean, cool, ham-like bite.
-The flavour reads as clean saline-savoury with a faint floral lift when osmanthus is in season.
-National Geographical Indication since 2012, the technique on the intangible heritage list since 2021.
+The finish reads saline-savoury with a faint floral lift when osmanthus is in season.

 Shows and experiences